sharpmachine/framework/wp-content/plugins/seo-ultimate/readme.txt

 == Changelog ==

+= Version 6.9.2 (August 20, 2011) =
+* Feature: The Siloed Categories widget now lets you choose whether or not to use a term's description as the value of its link title attribute
+* Bugfix: The Siloed Categories widget now hides itself on the archives of empty categories instead of outputting its header and an empty list
+* Bugfix: Fixed the SEO Settings box's "Autolink Exclusion" checkbox, which broke in 6.8
+* Bugfix: Fixed Link Mask Generator and Deeplink Juggernaut features that broke when WordPress's Site URL option had capitalization in the domain name
+* Bugfix: Slug Optimizer no longer messes up Unicode characters in slugs
+* Bugfix: SEO Ultimate's uninstallation routine no longer leaves behind module data
+* Bugfix: Fixed additional errors that could have appeared when WP_DEBUG mode was enabled
+* Security Fix: Rich Snippet Creator now properly escapes HTML attributes

 = Version 6.9.1 (July 21, 2011) =
 * Bugfix: Fixed invalid callback errors that appeared on the post editor pages for some users